History of Algeciras: Emirate of Cordoba

 In the year 879 Yahyá al-Yazirí revolted in the city as part of the revolts that at that time led by Muladí and Mozarabs against the high tributes that the emir of Córdoba forced them to pay.
 The aim of these insurrections was to create an independent state in the Penibetic mountains.
 Muhammad I sent to the city Háshim Ibn Al-Aziz with an army that subdued Al-Jazirí and took him to Cordoba.
 But it would be other dissidents who would put the emir in check.
 Lope Ibn Mandaril and Ben Abi Azara from Algeciras joined the powerful rebel chieftain of the Malaga mountains, Omar ibn Hafsún, against the caliphate power.

-Arab jar located in the Villa Nueva of the City.
+Arab jar from the Villa Nueva of the city.

 Although from Cordoba governors loyal to the emirate were appointed in the city in the castles of the mountains insurrections were constant.
 This situation continued until 888 when the city of Algeciras revolted against the emir and expelled the governor.
 From that moment Hafsún began to use the port of the city to trade with the Maghreb.
 In the following years the city passed from one side to another.
 When Abd al-Rahman III came to power in 914, a large part of the south of al-Andalus did not recognize his authority, so he decided to attack with his army the castles of the Ronda mountain range and entered Algeciras where he set up his base of operations and built a shipyard to repair the ships captured from Hafsún.
 It was from this city that he launched the final attack against Omar, who died in the castle of Bobastro; a few years later Abd al-Rahman definitively pacified his kingdom and appointed himself caliph.